Safety and Welfare Policy statement ...........................................................................

 15. Risk Assessment

-The Policy of the Training company is to adhere to the requirements set out in the Management of Health and Safety at Work Regulations 1999 and its Approved Code of Practice by:
+The Policy of EDLounge Ltd. is to adhere to the requirements set out in the Management of Health and Safety at Work Regulations 1999 and its Approved Code of Practice by:

 (a) Undertaking and recording risk assessments for all its operations in which its employees and learners are involved.

-(b) The scope of such assessments also includes risks to non-employees, other than learners who may be affected.
+(b) Including risks to non-employees in the scope of such assessments, other than learners who may be affected.

-(c) Disseminated to all employees via line management relevant information contained in the risk assessments.
+(c) Disseminating to all employees via Line Managers relevant information contained in the risk assessments.

-EDlounge recognises its responsibility regarding Health and Safety within all work placements, inclusive based learning programs, throughout the Training company and also its responsibilities with regards Training company organised trips.
-Its policy is to manage the programme and trips by:
+EDLounge Ltd. recognises its responsibility regarding Health and Safety in all work placements, inclusive of work-based learning programmes, throughout EDLounge Ltd. and also its responsibilities with regards EDLounge Ltd.'s organised trips.
+Its policy is to manage the programmes and trips by:

-(b) Proactive management; maintained and audited by the Occupational Health and Safety Unit.
+(b) Proactive management; maintained and audited by Senior Management and the Safeguarding Lead.

-(c) Ensuring the Occupational Health and Safety Unit visits and inspects documentation all employers offering work placements.
+(c) Ensuring Senior Management and/or the Safeguarding Lead visits, and inspects documentation for, all employers offering work placements.

 (e) Adopting the recommended Local Education Authority’s model process for trips and visits.

-(f) Ensuring that the process is maintained and reviewed in line with changes in legislation by the Occupational Health and Safety Unit.
+(f) Ensuring that the process is maintained and reviewed in line with changes in legislation by Senior Management and the Safeguarding Lead.

 (a) Contractors will comply with this policy and must ensure their own policy is made available on site whilst their work is carried out.

-(b) Only contractors who have been approved with regard to health and safety by the Occupational Health, Safety and Security Manager will be permitted to undertake work for EDLounge.
+(b) Only contractors who have been approved with regard to health and safety by Senior Management and the Safeguarding Lead will be permitted to undertake work for EDLounge Ltd.

 (c) Contractors are responsible for inspection and maintenance of all work equipment as per relevant regulations and codes of practice.